Skip to contents

 healthbR provides easy access to Brazilian public health data directly from R. The package downloads, caches, and processes data from official sources (Ministry of Health, IBGE, DATASUS), returning clean, analysis-ready tibbles following tidyverse conventions.

-The package currently supports 13 data sources organized in two groups:
+The package currently supports 16 data sources organized in three groups:

 Surveys (IBGE / Ministry of Health)